-As in mammography, NGOs provide testing to women, who are subsidized through projects or to women, who can access and afford services in NGO sector against a payment of up to 320 NIS.
+As in mammography, NGOs provide testing for women who receive subsidies through projects or to those who can afford the payment of up to 320 NIS.
 These amounts are very close to the average cost of fine needle aspiration in the private sector that reaches 300 in the West Bank and 259 in the Gaza Strip.
 Cost and quality aspects are expected to guide women's decision to access the NGO sector and cost is thought to discourage women from accessing the private sector.